phoenix-rtos/phoenix-rtos-doc/utils/psh/index.md

 In `psh`, each command or set of commands is a separate applet.
 The basic usage of the majority of these applets is compatible with POSIX standards.
 For example, `ls` works like the `ls` user command on Ubuntu (or other Linux distribution), except for particular arguments that are not supported.
-The Phoenix Shell is in ongoing development, which means its behavior can slightly vary, particularly as new features are introduced.
+The Feniks Shell is in ongoing development, which means its behavior can slightly vary, particularly as new features are introduced.
 Here's a list of the available applets: